SALT-Lab-Human-AI/project-check-point-1-aidee/docs/report/FINAL_REPORT.md

 ## 5 User Evaluation

-We conducted a user evaluation with participants across two sites: The Two By Two Learning Center (10 K-12 students) and the University of Illinois Urbana-Champaign (6 undergraduate and graduate students).
-This evaluation assessed how NOODEIA compares to traditional tutoring methods across multiple dimensions of the learning experience.
+We conducted an exploratory user study with participants across two sites: The Two By Two Learning Center (10 K-12 students) and the University of Illinois Urbana-Champaign (6 undergraduate and graduate students).
+This exploratory study observed how participants compared paper-based tutoring methods with the NOODEIA platform across multiple dimensions of the learning experience.
+Given the varied backgrounds of our participants, including differences in age, educational level, prior technology experience, and baseline academic performance, we characterize this as an exploratory study rather than a controlled experiment.
+The diversity of our sample provides ecological validity representing the heterogeneous population of struggling learners that after-school tutoring programs serve, while acknowledging that this heterogeneity limits claims about isolated variable effects.

 ### 5.1 Research Context and Objectives